 Although this does sound as though my tongue is almost through my cheek, had the midfielder, playing in just his 63rd of 272 AFL games, chosen a less corrosive breakfast option, then history, and a pair of trophy cabinets, were sure to appear altered.

-As the Crows entered the changerooms for coach Graham Cornes’ half-time address on the September 18, 1993, they held a commanding 42-point lead over Kevin Sheedy’s yet to be lauded ‘Baby Bombers’.
+As the Crows entered the changerooms for coach Graham Cornes' half-time address on the afternoon of September 18, 1993, they held a commanding 42-point lead over Kevin Sheedy's yet-to-be-lauded ‘Baby Bombers'.

 Yet, before they charged back out, their young teammate took Cornes' address a bit too literally and backed out a silent, but apparently deadly one.